 The construction of these buildings were generational affairs, where guilds of artisans would labour, passing down half-completed shells of buildings for their descendants to finish.
 The construction of St Paul's in London - the remake - took half a century.
 Its architect Christopher Wren never lived to see it.

 Of course, these were the glory days, before religion became available in takeaway form; a personal God co-located in your living room, a bedside tabletop deity, jugular god, faithOS.
 Buildings are still exercises in power, but now we build to a cost.
 The modern skyline is less focused on inspiring awe than freezing in place ejaculated money.
 We're godless people for whom land and space are simply real estate.

 And so modern city streets are a blurred timelapse of people, all rushing somewhere.
-Until a pandemic slapped us in the face.
+Until a pandemic put us in our place.

-Some of us had months of lockdown, for others it felt like years.
-The streets emptied, and a simple change of scene - a different neighbourhood, fresh air, anywhere other than the same fucking sofa - became our most precious commodity.
-A change of scene and a roll of toilet paper.
+Some of us had months of lockdown, for others, years.
+The streets emptied, and a simple change of scene - a different neighbourhood, fresh air, anywhere other than the same fucking sofa - became a precious commodity.

 Life is contextual: it's not just about what we experience but where.